rminehan/git-training/slides_04_gitiquette.md

 # Potential Objection

-> You've sold me on atomic MR's, but not atomic commits
+> I'm sold on atomic MR's, but not atomic commits
 >
 > By the time it gets to the reviewer it's all smushed together anyway,
 >